 The training modules developed in the SEMPRE project are aimed at those who want to change the practice of social service delivery, either in their own organisation or in their capacity as trainers of social service providers.
-This guidebook will provide you with necessary information to make the most of the training modules.
+This second edition of the guidebook will provide you with necessary information to make the most of the training modules - and features an entirely new section that shows how the method of Action Learning can be applied in practice.